CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 ```
 sftp -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -P 50529 <ega_user>@admin.sd.csc.fi
 ```

+For the password, use your Central EGA account password.
+Data upload can take minutes or up to several hours, depending on the size of the dataset

 Please inform the Finnish FEGA helpdesk via email (servicedesk@csc.fi) when you have completed the data encryption and upload to Finnish FEGA.
 You will receive further instructions for the metadata submission.